-- Rule 81 - (6) Other Proceedings.
-These rules, to the extent applicable, govern proceedings under the following laws, except as these laws provide other procedures: - (A) 7 U.S.C. §§292, 499g(c), for reviewing an order of the Secretary of Agriculture; - (B) 9 U.S.C., relating to arbitration; - (C) 15 U.S.C. §522, for reviewing an order of the Secretary of the Interior: - (D) 15 U.S.C. §715d(c), for reviewing an order denying a certificate of clearance; - (E) 29 U.S.C. §§ 159, 160, for enforcing an order of the National Labor Relations Board; - (F) 33 U.S.C. §§918, 921, for enforcing or reviewing a compensation order under the Longshore and Harbor Workers' Compensation Act; and - (G) 45 U.S.C. §159, for reviewing an arbitration award in a railway-labor dispute. - (b) SCIRE FACIAS AND MANDAMUS.
+(6) Other Proceedings.
+These rules, to the extent applicable, govern proceedings under the following laws, except as these laws provide other procedures:

+(A) 7 U.S.C. §§292, 499g(c), for reviewing an order of the Secretary of Agriculture;

+(B) 9 U.S.C., relating to arbitration;

+- (C) 15 U.S.C. §522, for reviewing an order of the Secretary of the Interior; - (D) 15 U.S.C. §715d(c), for reviewing an order denying a certificate of clearance; - (E) 29 U.S.C. §§159, 160, for enforcing an order of the National Labor Relations Board; - (F) 33 U.S.C. §§ 918, 921, for enforcing or reviewing a compensation order under the Longshore and Harbor Workers' Compensation Act; and - (G) 45 U.S.C. §159, for reviewing an arbitration award in a railway-labor dispute. - (b) SCIRE FACIAS AND MANDAMUS.
 The writs of scire facias and mandamus are abolished.
-Relief previously available through them may be obtained by appropriate action or motion under these rules. - (c) Removed Actions. - (1) Applicability.
+Relief previously available through them may be obtained by appropriate action or motion under these rules. - (c) REMOVED ACTIONS. - (1) Applicability.
 These rules apply to a civil action after it is removed from a state court. - (2) Further Pleading.
 After removal, repleading is unnecessary unless the court orders it.
-A defendant who did not answer before removal must answer or present other defenses or objections under these rules within the longest of these periods: - (A) 20 days after receiving through service or otherwise a copy of the initial pleading stating the claim for relief; - (B) 20 days after being served with the summons for an initial pleading on file at the time of service; or - (C) 5 days after the notice of removal is filed. - (3) Demand for a Jury Trial. - (A) As Affected by State Law.
+A defendant who did not answer before removal must answer or present other defenses or objections under these rules within the longest of these periods: - (A) 21 days after receiving-through service or otherwise-a copy of the initial pleading stating the claim for relief; - (B) 21 days after being served with the summons for an initial pleading on file at the time of service; or - (C) 7 days after the notice of removal is filed. - (3) Demand for a Jury Trial. - (A) As Affected by State Law.
 A party who, before removal, expressly demanded a jury trial in accordance with state law need not renew the demand after removal.
 If the state law did not require an express demand for a jury trial, a party need not make one after removal unless the court orders the parties to do so within a specified time.
 The court must so order at a party's request and may so order on its own.
 A party who fails to make a demand when so ordered waives a jury trial. - (B) Under Rule 38.
-If all necessary pleadings have been served at the time of removal, a party entitled to a jury trial under Rule 38 must be given one if the party serves a demand within 10 days after: - (i) it files a notice of removal; or - (ii) it is served with a notice of removal filed by another party. - (d) LAW APPLICABLE. - (1) State Law.
-When these rules refer to state law, the term "law" includes the state's statutes and the state's judicial decisions.
+If all necessary pleadings have been served at the time of removal, a party entitled to a jury trial under Rule 38 must be given one if the party serves a demand within 14 days after:

+- (i) it files a notice of removal; or

+- (ii) it is served with a notice of removal filed by another party.

+- (d) LAW APPLICABLE.